amoilanen/blog/smthngsmwhr.wordpress.com/web_components_and_friends.md

 React and Angular lock you in into using them, React less so

+React and Angular handle templating, data binding, etc.

 Web Components standards give you complete freedom what libraries or frameworks you may choose to use

+Other libraries and frameworks that allow to create components